E. Santhosh Kumar

-E. Santhosh Kumar is a Malayalam writer.
+E. Santhosh Kumar (born 1969) is an Indian Malayalam-language writer known for his short stories, novels, essays, and works of children's literature.
 He has won numerous awards, including Kerala Sahitya Akademi Award twice in 2006 and in 2012.

 Biography

+He was born in Pattikad, Thrissur, Kerala.
+He studied at Government High School, Pattikad; Sree Kerala Varma College; and St. Thomas College, Thrissur He worked for more than three decades at the National Insurance Company and took voluntary retirement in 2020.
+He currently lives in Kolazhy Gram Panchayat, Thrissur.

+Works

 Galapagos, which was later published as a collection, was his first published short story.
 He won his first Kerala Sahitya Akademi Award in 2006 for Chavukali, a collection of short stories.
 In 2012, he won the Kerala Sahitya Akademi Award for the second time, for his novel Andhakaranazhi.

-Notable works

-His first short stories were published in the late nineties and his first novel in 2002.
-He is generally identified with the generation of Malayalam writers who came into prominence at the turn of the 21st century.
-His oeuvre includes seven full-length novels, three novelettes and ten collections of short stories.
+Tapomoyude Achan is being translated into English, Hindi, Tamil, Kannada.